 Keeping toys put away inside of cabinets and baskets will help prevent dust build up and in turn prevent some unhealthy things from infiltrating your playroom.
 Studies have shown that dust in homes contains more than just a little dirt.
 It can contain chemicals from cleaning products, pesticides from outdoors and bacteria from our shoes.

 Other ways to keep dust at bay is to maintain a routine cleaning schedule of vacuuming with a HEPA filter vacuum and wiping down dusty areas with a wet cloth when needed.

 Creating a natural place space outside is one of the best gifts you can give to your child.
 Nature outdoors has endless possibilities for the mind of a child.
 Natural sunlight that is unfiltered and fresh air are beneficial to both mind and body as they develop and grow.
 If it’s at all possible, take a space outdoors and make it a safe place to play for your child as they grow.

-I am passionate about helping homeowners create their own healthy living environment through consultation and real estate inspections.
-I want to help families start their kids out with safe and healthy living spaces to help shape their own healthy habits and lives.
+As a mom and homeowner myself, I'm passionate about helping homeowners create their own healthy living environment.
+Through online workshops, home consultations and home inspections, I help ease families into a life of healthy living at home.
+It gives me such joy to help families start their kids out with safe and healthy living spaces to help shape their own healthy habits and lives.

 - Certified Professional Home Inspector (International Association of Certified Home Inspectors).